yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 With the official Switch update for the firmware version 13.2.0, Nintendo implemented a new `GetVibrationDeviceInfo`.
 While german77 worked on implementing those changes, one game in particular refused to work, `de Blob`.
 When this game sends a controller disconnect signal, it uses a `-1` value, which is invalid as only unsigned values are accepted on the Switch.
-Maybe it’s an emulation issue somewhere, or this game just loves to do this and the Switch just accepts invalid values, so our only option is to {{< gh-hovercard "8492" "replicate this peculiar behaviour." >}}
+Maybe it’s an emulation issue somewhere, or this game just loves to do this and the Switch just accepts invalid values.
+Regardless, our solution is to {{< gh-hovercard "8492" "replicate this peculiar behaviour." >}}
-The end result is allowing `de Blob` to get in-game.
+The end result is `de Blob` now gets in-game!

 {{< imgs
     "./deblob2.png| de Blob 2"